aspose-gis/Aspose.GIS-for-.NET/README.md

 Are you ready to give Aspose.GIS for .NET a try?
 Simply execute `Install-Package Aspose.GIS` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.GIS for .NET and want to upgrade the version, please execute `Update-Package Aspose.GIS` to get the latest version.

-### How to Run the Examples

-- You can either clone the repository using your favorite GitHub client or download the ZIP file from here.
-- Extract the contents of the ZIP file to any folder on your computer.
-All the examples are located in the Examples folder.
-- There is a Visual Studio solution file, Aspose.GIS.Examples.CSharp.sln in the folder.
-- The project is created in Visual Studio 2013, but the solution file is compatible with Visual Studio 2010 SP1 and higher.
-- Open the solution file in Visual Studio and build the project.
-- On the first run, the dependencies will automatically be downloaded via NuGet.
-- Data folder at the root folder of Examples contains input files used in code examples.
-It is mandatory that you download the Data folder along with the examples project.
-- Open RunExamples.cs file, all the examples are called from here.
-- Uncomment the examples you want to run from within the project.

-Please find more details for how to run the examples [here](https://docs.aspose.com/display/gisnet/How+to+Run+the+Examples).

 ## Convert a Shapefile to GeoJSON Format with C#